ehm5678/ehm5678/README.md

 ### **🍔 London Bytes - Restaurant Review App**

 **Description**: London Bytes is a restaurant review app showing my favourite spots for food in London.
-I started this ongoing project to combine my love of food and tech, and to practice my front-end skills
+I started this ongoing project to combine my love of food and tech, and to practice my front-end skills and learn how to use Tailwind

 **Tech Stack**: tbh